Metro Montessori Middle School

 Curriculum

 The middle school curriculum is taught in six week cycles.
-In the morning, students learn fundamental concepts and skills in English Language Arts, Mathematics, STEM, and Spanish, then deepen their knowledge in an inquiry and project-based class in either Humanities or a STEM-based Occupation class in the afternoon.
+In the morning, students learn fundamental concepts and skills in English Language Arts, Mathematics, STEM, and Spanish, then deepen their knowledge in an inquiry and project-based class in the afternoon.

-Our students participate in Montessori Model United Nations, the Oregon Middle School Ethics Bowl, and a STEM-based experience such as Science Expo or First Lego League.
-These classes are amazing platforms to think critically, sharpen research and writing skills, and collaborate as a team.
-In addition, students engage in a variety of Big Projects that combine creative expression with an exercise in economic independence.
+Our project-based classes, which are integrated studies of language arts, sciences, and history, are amazing platforms to think critically, sharpen research and writing skills, and collaborate as a team.
+In addition, students engage in a variety of group projects that combine creative expression with an exercise in economic independence.

 Project Highlights: